TheGregTanaka/Taskit/README.md

 The directory `code/api` contains the source code for a REST api, writen in nodeJS using the express framework, which provides the data access layer of the application.
 This performs calls to the database.

+The application requires environment variables.
+There is an example provided at `code/api/example.env` which works for development, however should be renamed.
+(.env\* is gitignored).
+The values in this are different on the production server.

-To run the node app, run:
+To run the node app for development, run:
 ```
+cp code/api/example.env code/api/.env
 cd code/api
 npm install
 npm start